- Identify typical language and communication milestones in preschool.

 - Embedding language games, songs, and rhymes into daily routines and experiences

-- Asking children meaningful questions about their actions, interests, events, or feelings
+- Asking children meaningful open-ended questions about their actions, interests, events, or feelings

 - Reading to children frequently and providing opportunities for children to engage with books and printed materials

 - Incorporating alternative ways and systems of communication based on children’s individual needs (e.g., using pictures or visual cues to foster communication)

 - Providing daily opportunities to participate in activities that help them learn new skills or practice existing skills in fun, stimulating, and supportive environments

 - Providing opportunities for children to have conversations with each other through a variety of activities.

 Understanding developmental milestones is an important aspect of working with young children.
 Learning about and understanding how preschoolers communicate will help you know how to support them in developing language and communication skills, and what kinds of learning experiences to plan in your classroom and program.
 Consider the following in your daily work with children in preschool: